xzuyn/musubi-tuner/README.md

         - This improves the accuracy of FP8 quantization, leading to more stable training and improved inference accuracy for each model (except HunyuanVideo).
 Training and inference speed may decrease slightly.
         - For LoRA training of Qwen-Image, the required VRAM for training is reduced by about 5GB due to a review of the quantized modules.
         - See [Advanced Configuration documentation](./docs/advanced_config.md#fp8-weight-optimization-for-models--モデルの重みのfp8への最適化) for details.

-- September 22, 2025
-    - A bug in FramePack where VAE was forcibly set to tiling has been fixed.
-Tiling is now enabled by specifying the `--vae_tiling` option or by setting `--vae_spatial_tile_sample_min_size`.
-See [PR #583](https://github.com/kohya-ss/musubi-tuner/pull/583)

-- September 20, 2025
-    - A bug in `qwen_image_generate_image.py` where generation with `--from_file` did not work has been fixed.
-Thanks to nmfisher for [PR #553](https://github.com/kohya-ss/musubi-tuner/pull/553).
-Followed by [PR #557](https://github.com/kohya-ss/musubi-tuner/pull/557).
-        - Additionally, the `--append_original_name` option has been added to the same script.
-This appends the base name of the original image to the output file name during editing.

 ### Releases